 Join us this Easter for themed arts and crafts, follow our Easter trail and enjoy an ice cream from our vintage ice cream truck.
 Mine tours also available (5-17 April only, times vary).

-Don’t miss our popular den building, join us on a wildlife walk, explore our immersive room or take part in our weaving workshop.
+Don’t miss our popular den building, join us on a wildlife walk or take part in our weaving workshop.
 See details below:

 Den Building